lizardfs/documentation/source/cookbook/linux.rst

 ==============

 The HA system utilised by LizardFS to keep your master servers always alive is called uraft.
-It has been developed by Sky Technology Sp. z o.o. and is based on the :ref:`raft` algorithm developed by Diego Ongaro and John Ousterhout.
+It has been developed by Sky Technologies Sp. z o.o. and is based on the :ref:`raft` algorithm developed by Diego Ongaro and John Ousterhout.

 HA with only 2 masters